keppel/lotion/readme.md

 A Lotion application is often a single function of signature `(state, tx)` which mutates your blockchain's `state` in response to a transaction `tx`.
 Both are just objects.

-All of this cosmic witchcraft is made possible by a magic piece of software named [Tendermint](https://github.com/tendermint/tendermint) which exists specifically for synchronizing state machines across networks.
+This cosmic wizardry is made possible by a magic piece of software named [Tendermint](https://github.com/tendermint/tendermint) which exists specifically for synchronizing state machines across networks.

 <p align="center">
   <a href="https://github.com/keppel/lotion"><img src="https://lotionjs.com/img/tm-blue.png" alt="Lotion" width="200" /></a>